Spelt Carrot Cake with Lemon Cream Cheese Frosting

 Drizzle:

-- Mix the icing sugar and food colouring (see note 2) and gradually add a touch of water a little at a time, just until a drizzle consistency is reached.
+- Gradually add water, a little at a time, until a drizzle consistency is reached.

 Notes